 Using the integration between Positionly and Google Analytics, it’s possible to filter out which traffic is which to get a better sense of what’s happening with visitors on your website.
-To illustrate the success of your keywords across the search engines, generate a traffic report in Positionly to understand which keywords are driving organic traffic with or without branded terms.
+To illustrate the success of your non-branded keywords across the search engines, generate a traffic report in Positionly to understand the types of traffic being driven to your site.
 Use this metric for success to best understand if your business is growing traffic from new visitors, existing visitors or both.

 2. Increased Inbound Links

 Inbound links are the lifeblood of SEO.
 When another website links to yours, it’s a vote of confidence that is taken into consideration by Google to ascertain what subject a particular company is an expert on and rank their site accordingly.
 Increasing the variety of inbound links to your website is an effective way of gaining more visibility in the search engines and therefore, better rankings, more traffic and increased revenue.